18F/handbook/docs/04-how-we-work/diversity-equity-inclusion/defining-dei.md

 ## Diversity

-Diversity describes the range of differences within a group with regard to social identity, such as race, gender identity, age, religion, sexual orientation, class, physical ability, and nation of origin.
+Diversity describes the range of differences within a group with regard to social identity, such as race, gender identity, age, religion, sexual orientation, class, ability, and nation of origin.
 Diversity isn't limited to legally protected classes: other characteristics such as personality and political affiliation also contribute to the variety of our working styles, experiences, and types of privileged status.
 It's important to note that diversity isn't a synonym for "otherness" (see the section on inclusion), so we only use it to describe groups of people, not individuals.

 ### What we're doing to support diversity